 Development of gestational diabetes

 In pregnancy, the placenta produces hormones that help the baby grow and develop.
-These hormones also block the action of the mother’s insulin.
+These hormones also decrease the action of the mother’s insulin.
 This is called insulin resistance.
 Because of this insulin resistance, the need for insulin in pregnancy is two or three times higher than normal.

 Women at risk of gestational diabetes

 Between three and eight per cent of pregnant women develop gestational diabetes.
-It is usually detected around weeks 24 to 28 of pregnancy, though it can develop earlier.
+It is usually detected around weeks 24 to 28 of pregnancy, although it can develop earlier.
 Being diagnosed with gestational diabetes can be both unexpected and upsetting.

 Certain women are at increased risk of developing gestational diabetes.
 This includes women who: